 When you evaluate your game, it should be much more obvious how to win at poker.
-This is the time when we should make a plan how to fix your mistakes.
-If you chose to get professional database review, you will have a plan and can go straight to fixing your mistakes one by one and become a better player.
+This is the time when we should make a plan on how to fix your mistakes.
+If you chose to get a professional database review, you will have a plan and can go straight to fixing your mistakes one by one and become a better player.

 If you did not get some help in analyzing your game, you need to do that yourself and have a structure, since randomly going over hands will not help you learn much.
 In order to know where to concentrate your attention, you need to make that plan.